Tanks of the interwar period: United Kingdom

 Following World War I, many experiments involving armoured vehicles were conducted in Britain.
 The most significant advances were made in the areas of suspensions, tracks, communications, and the organization of these vehicles on the battlefield.
 British designs, particularly those from Vickers-Armstrong, formed the basis for many of the most common tanks of the 1930s and early World War II.
-For example, the Vickers Six Ton Tank was the basis for the Polish 7TP, the Soviet T-26, and was a major influence on the Italian M-11 and M-13 series and the Czech LT-35.
+The Vickers Six Ton Tank was the basis for the Polish 7TP, the Soviet T-26, and was a major influence on the Italian M-11 and M-13 series and the Czech LT-35.
 The six-ton Vickers tank was not adopted by the British Army.

-Another notable design was the Vickers Medium Mk II, a pivotal design which combined some of the best traits of World War I tanks into a much faster tank.
-It had a fully rotating turret on top like the FT, but mounted a dual-use 3-pounder gun (that could fire both high-explosive and anti-tank shells) with a coaxial machine gun.
+The Vickers Medium Mk II, which combined some of the best traits of World War I tanks into a much faster tank, had a fully rotating turret on top like the FT, and mounted a dual-use 3-pounder gun (that could fire both high-explosive and anti-tank shells) with a coaxial machine gun.
 It also had a radio, a machine-gunner position in the front of the hull, and some limited use of sloped armour.
-Some of these tanks would go on to serve in World War II, though most of the significance of the design lies in the number of features that were utilized in later tank designs.
+Some of these tanks served in World War II, though it was more significant for features that were utilized in later tank designs.

-The Vickers Carden-Lloyd machine gun carriers influenced the tankette concept through export and similar designs such as the Soviet T-27, Italian CV-33, German Panzer I and other copies.
+The Vickers Carden-Loyd machine gun carriers influenced the tankette concept through export which led to similar designs such as the Soviet T-27, Italian CV-33, German Panzer I and other copies.

-A perhaps less significant but also notable design was the Vickers A1E1 'Independent', which was a large heavy tank that was built in 1925.
+The Vickers A1E1 'Independent', was a large heavy tank built in 1925.
 It had a large main turret and four smaller turrets.
-This design concept was later used by the Soviet T-28 and T-35 tanks as well as the German Neubaufahrzeug.
+This design concept was later used by the Soviet T-28 and T-35 tanks and the German Neubaufahrzeug.